 Cash is less risky than stocks in the short term, but stocks are less risky than cash over the long term.
 [Provided you own good stocks].

-In practice, academics and investors tend to view risk only as volatility.
-In other words, what is the chance of losing money in the short term?
+In practice, academics and investors tend to view risk only as volatility i.e. what is the chance of losing money in the short term?
 Cash feels safe within this context.

-The hard part is conceptualizing that a volatile stock market can be a safe place to invest over the long term.
+The hard part is conceptualizing that a volatile stock market can be a safer place to be over the long term than a bank account.

 Performance mitigates risk